There are two gifts we should give our children. One is roots, and the other is wings.

-Termly letters from each class are posted on the website so that parents can see the work that the children will be undertaking.
-A text will be sent out when they are posted.
+Termly letters, timetables and knowledge organisers from each class are posted on the website so that parents can see the work that the children will be undertaking.
 Homework will also be outlined at this time.
-If you have any further questions about our curriculum please do not hesitate to contact the Teaching and Learning Manager Mrs Broady.
+If you have any further questions about our curriculum please do not hesitate to contact the Teaching and Learning Lead, Mrs Broady.

-We have a large library which is very well resourced and run by our school librarians.
+We have a large library which is very well resourced and run by our Reading Leaders.
 Children always have access to the library.

 Outdoor education and residential visits

 The outdoor classroom can be used to bring learning alive for many children and we aim where possible to use our spacious grounds to inspire and stimulate our children.
 We also utilise the local surrounding community and try to link with local churches, businesses and residents to enhance the curriculum.

 Residentials are a great way of building self-confidence and increasing independence as well as allowing children to develop teamwork skills and friendships.
 We aim to provide our children with a residential experience whilst with us and give them the opportunity to take part if they wish to do so.

 Educational day visits